elementary/website/docs/human-interface-guidelines.md

 ## Color Palette {#color}

 Color, don't be afraid to use it!
-Many of the elementary icons use vibrant colors, however it's best to reserve muted tones and greys for boring system icons.
+Many of the elementary icons use vibrant colors; it's best to reserve muted tones and greys for boring system icons.

 <div style="width:100%;display:inline-block;text-align:center;">
 	<img class="hig-icon" src="/images/docs/human-interface-guidelines/icons/64/internet-mail.svg">